-The total gross amount of loan receivables was approximately HK\$1,526,149,000 with accumulated impairment provision of approximately HK\$91,473,000 as at 31 December 2021, details of which has been disclosed in note 22 to the consolidated financial statements.
+The total gross amount of loan receivables was approximately HK\$1,409,684,000 with accumulated impairment provision of approximately HK\$512,872,000 as at 31 December 2023, details of which has been disclosed in note 21 to the consolidated financial statements.

-The total gross amount of trade receivables was approximately HK\$201,963,000 with accumulated impairment provision of approximately HK\$85,049,000 as at 31 December 2021, details of which has been disclosed in note 21 to the consolidated financial statements.
+The total gross amount of trade receivables was approximately HK\$201,916,000 with accumulated impairment provision of approximately HK\$121,612,000 as at 31 December 2023, details of which has been disclosed in note 20 to the consolidated financial statements.
 Our procedures in relation to impairment assessment under ECL of HKFRS 9 for trade receivables and loan receivables include:

-- Understanding the established policies and procedures on impairment assessment of the Group in relation to the application of ECL model under HKFRS 9, including model set up and approval, and selection and application of assumptions and inputs into the model; - Assessing the reasonableness and appropriateness of the management's judgement on staging criteria for determining if a SICR has occurred or the financial asset is credit-impaired and the basis for classification of exposures into the 3 stages as required by HKFRS 9; - Examining supporting documents for a selection of margin client receivables for the classification of loan exposures with a SICR (stages 1 or 2) or which have been credit-impaired (stage 3) as at the end of the reporting period; - Evaluating the reasonableness and appropriateness of the key models and the critical assumptions, inputs and parameters used in the model; - Examining significant data inputs into the ECL model, including PD and LGD after taking into consideration of forward-looking information; and - On a sample basis of margin client receivables and loan receivables classified as stage 3, assessing the reasonableness of the estimated future cash flows and the fair value of collateral received from clients or their guarantors, and examining underlying documents supporting the fair value of the collateral received from clients or their guarantors and any settlement of secured margin loans and loan receivables subsequent to the end of the reporting period.
+- Understanding the established policies and procedures on impairment assessment of the Group in relation to the application of ECL model under HKFRS 9; - Assessing the reasonableness and appropriateness of the management's judgement on staging criteria for determining if a SICR has occurred or the financial asset is credit-impaired and the basis for classification of exposures into the 3 stages as required by HKFRS 9; - Evaluating the reasonableness and appropriateness of the model and assumption; and - Examining significant data inputs into the ECL model, including PD and LGD after taking into consideration of forward-looking information.